 The various elements that make up your outdoor kitchen can also help determine when you should winterize the area.
 In other words, when and how you winterize your various appliances, equipment, plumbing, and cabinets can vary widely.

 For each of your appliances and pieces of equipment, make sure to consult with the manufacturer’s guidelines about any necessary winterization requirements or winter storage suggestions.
-Their guidelines can help you time the winterization of the various appliances like the stove, oven, fridge, and others.
+Their guidelines can help you time the winterization of the various appliances, like the stove, oven, fridge, and others.

 Possibly the most pressing element for winterization is your plumbing.
 In general, the sink or dishwasher will need to have the water lines drained and disconnected until the warmer weather returns.
-So, this will need to be done preventatively before the first freeze, ideally.
+So, this will need to be done preventively before the first freeze, ideally.

 General Winterization Guidelines for Outdoor Kitchens